solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 Umi is a framework for making JS/TS clients for onchain programs, that was created by Metaplex.
-Umi can create JS/TS clients for many programs, but in practice, it's most commonly used to communicate to the Token Metadata program.
+Umi can create JS/TS clients for many programs, but in practice, it's most commonly used to communicate with the Token Metadata program.

 Note that Umi has different implementations for many concepts than web3.js, including Keypairs, PublicKeys, and Connections.
 However, it is easy to convert